top of page

 The set of prime numbers for a grid is written at the top of each one.

-Once you have found a grid to play with and decided who will go first, the first player starts the game by marking or shading the cell of any number on the grid.
+Once you have found a grid to play with and decided who will go first (there is not necessarily any advantage to going first), the first player starts the game by marking or shading the cell of any number on the grid.
 Players continue a game by taking turns marking or shading cells, but each marked cell must contain a number that is a factor or multiple of the number in the cell that was marked on the immediately previous turn.
 Once a player gets 5 adjacent cells in a straight row, either horizontally, vertically, or diagonally, that player wins (note that the rows must be straight as in Tic-Tac-Toe: each winning row must be completely horizontal, completely vertical, or completely diagonal).

 Here is an example of how a game might start.
 The first player selects and marks a cell on the grid containing the number 48.
 The second player can now mark any cell containing a factor or multiple of 48.
 She could look for cells containing the numbers 1, 2, 3, 4, 6, 8, 12, 16, 24, or 48, since each of these numbers is a factor of 48.
 On an intermediate or advanced grid, she could also look for cells containing multiples of 48 such as 96, 144, or 192.
 So the second player looks around and selects a cell containing the number 144.
 The first player continues the game by choosing a cell containing a factor or multiple of 144.
 And so on, until one of the players gets five in a row.